 Hit the Potomac in the early morning or evening, especially from early April through September.

-A note of caution – Maryland is one of the growing list of states who have banned felt-soled waders due to the danger of spreading didymo (rock snot) and other invasive nuisances which endanger aquatic habitats.
-Leave the felt soles out of your pack this trip.
+A note of caution - Maryland is one of the states who have banned felt-soled waders and wading boots due to the danger of spreading didymo (rock snot) and other invasive nuisances which endanger aquatic habitats.
+Leave the felt soles at home for this trip.

 The recommended rig for the Potomac is a 9-foot 7 weight with 0X tippet and 9-foot leader, with freshwater bass fly line.
 Fly patterns to have on-hand include crayfish, large streamers, woolly buggers, and large poppers.